Aesyius/Cyber-Op-Study-Bank/README.md

 # Usage

 Should work on Linux and Windows.
 Not tested on Mac.

-Maybe break on smaller screens.
+Might break on smaller screens.

 Disregard puller.py, this is the script used to pull questions/answers from the pdf with regex.

 # Prequisites